Skip to main content

 The human body is highly efficient and yet as with most things, has to make tradeoffs.
 Several bodily systems maintain general physical and psychological health and wellbeing.
 Equally, the various bodily systems require resources to enable these systems to function optimally.
 Prolonged stress has a direct and detrimental impact on the correct functioning of a number of these bodily systems operating to maintain good health and wellbeing.
 Part two of the full article on Stress, the Individual, Wellbeing, Performance and the Workplace (2 of 3) discusses the possible impacts of prolonged and unaddressed stress.

-Article written by Terry Davis MChiro, BSc (Hons), Adv.
+The information on this page was written by Terry Davis MChiro, GradCertMentHlth, BSc.
+(Hons), Adv.
 Dip.
 Rem.
 Massag., Cert.
 WHS.

 Popular posts from this blog